Tuesday, February 24, 2026

 Religious stories, passages from religious texts, and familiar rituals can become like a "native language," in the sense of the fluency and familiarity people develop through repeated exposure and practice over many years.
 Shared religious beliefs can be a bridge to memories of parents—alongside memories of fishing together, playing baseball, going camping, playing music, or cooking together.
 In that sense, religion is not simply an "idea."
 It is the atmosphere of the family home—a mood, a shared vocabulary, and a living link to one's past.

 Unlike hobbies, however, religion carries a far heavier weight.
 A parent might be mildly disappointed if a child dislikes baseball; with religion, the stakes are much higher.
 Parents may insist—with fear, sadness, anger, or a sense of emergency—that their children must remain within the same faith.
 If the children stray, guilt can be induced in ways that are far deeper than ordinary family disagreements.
 In extreme cases, the divergence leads to estrangement or disowning.
-It is hard to overstate how high the emotional cost can be, in some families, for simply asking religious questions out loud.
+In some families, the price of doubt is guilt, exile, or the fear of breaking a parent's heart.
+It is hard to overstate how high the emotional cost can be, for questioning or leaving the family’s faith tradition.

-Out of love and respect, many people continue the same faith—not because they have evaluated the evidence with fresh eyes, but because questioning the belief can feel like questioning the beloved person.
-It can feel, emotionally, like an insult to one’s parents, or a betrayal of one’s ancestors, or a rejection of one’s own story.
+Out of love and respect, many people continue the same faith—not because they have weighed the evidence with fresh eyesfew of us ever do that with our deepest commitmentsbut because questioning the belief can feel like questioning the beloved person.
+It can feel, emotionally, like an insult to one's parents, or a betrayal of one's ancestors, or a rejection of one's own story.
 Over time, religion can become so interwoven with identity that challenging it feels less like an intellectual inquiry and more like a renunciation of a precious part of oneself.

 Religion as Neurobiological Experience

 Beyond family attachment, there is the brain itself: the human mind is remarkably capable of mystical experience.
-Many people have had moments—alone or in groups—of awe, presence, unity, transcendence, or “spiritual certainty.”
+Many people have had moments—alone or in groups—of awe, presence, unity, transcendence, or "spiritual certainty."
 Whatever one concludes philosophically, the raw fact is that such states are part of the normal range of human experience.
-And they can be intensified or triggered by particular brain states: by drugs that act strongly on serotonin and dopamine systems, by sleep deprivation, by stress, and in some neurological conditions.
-Wilder Penfield’s neurosurgical stimulation work in the mid‑20th century, for example, illustrates how focal stimulation can produce vivid sensory phenomena and “dreamy states” that feel subjectively profound.
+And they can be intensified or triggered by particular brain states: by psychedelics and other drugs that alter serotonin or dopamine signalling, by sleep deprivation, by stress, and in some neurological conditions.
+Wilder Penfield's mid-twentieth-century work at the Montreal Neurological Institute showed that direct electrical stimulation of the temporal lobe could conjure vivid "dreamy states" that felt profoundly meaningful to the patient.
+Penfield thought he was replaying stored memories; later research suggests something more striking still—that the brain was partly reconstructing, and partly fabricating, these experiences on the spot.
+The feeling of deep significance, in other words, can be manufactured by the tissue itself, and then clothed by the mind in whatever meaning its culture provides.
 In temporal lobe epilepsy, similarly, some people report intense subjective or spiritual states in association with seizure activity.

 Religion as Culture

 Religion has also served, in many families and cultures, as a framework for moral development.
-Lessons about how to be kind, how to deal with guilt or mistakes (“sin”), how to navigate conflict, how to be a decent citizen, how to face suffering and loss—these have often been taught through weekly sermons, study of sacred texts, and the social modeling that occurs in a community of adults trying (at least some of the time) to be better people.
+Lessons about how to be kind, how to deal with guilt or mistakes ("sin"), how to navigate conflict, how to be a decent citizen, how to face suffering and loss—these have often been taught through weekly sermons, study of sacred texts, and the social modelling that occurs in a community of adults trying (at least some of the time) to be better people.
 Daily habits—such as saying grace—can instill a rhythm of gratitude.
 Religious services often use architecture, music, and ritual to evoke awe and reverence.
-And it would be dishonest to deny the artistic beauty and power that has emerged from religious contexts: sacred music, religious painting and sculpture, the architecture and acoustics of churches, cathedrals, temples, mosques.
-Many of my own favorite pieces of music are deeply tied to that history.
+A great deal of human beauty has come through religion: Bach, Handel, hymns, icons, mosques, temples, cathedrals, and the mysterious emotional power of a room built for reverence.
+Many of my own favourite pieces of music are deeply tied to that history.

-It is no surprise, then, that for many people their happiest memories—friendship, loyalty, meaningful service, celebration, “ecstatic” spine-tingling moments of being emotionally moved—are associated with church or religious community.
+For many people, their happiest memories—friendship, loyalty, meaningful service, celebration, "ecstatic" spine-tingling moments of being emotionally moved—are associated with church or religious community.
 Many believers interpret these peak emotional states as manifestations of God.
-As a psychiatrist, I see no reason to treat them as anything other than natural emotional states whose interpretation is culturally shaped: in a cathedral, at a concert, at a political rally, in nature, or even at a sports event.
+But these are natural emotional states whose interpretation is culturally shaped: in a cathedral, at a concert, at a political rally, in nature, or even at a sports event.
+The state is real and valuable; it is the supernatural explanation, not the experience, that the evidence fails to support.

 Religion as Refuge